alephcloud/hs-configuration-tools/README.md

 [optparse-applicative](http://hackage.haskell.org/package/optparse-applicative)
 package for further information on how to define command line options.

-The following definitons for the `HttpURL` are similar to definitions for the `Auth` type above.
+The following definitions for the `HttpURL` are similar to definitions for the `Auth` type above.
 In addition it is demonstrated how to deal with nested configuration types.
 Mainly the usage of `..:` is replaced by `%.:` and `.::` is replaced by `%::`.